Exact linear representations of the nonlinear Cauchy problems and their smooth solutions: Equivalence of Equations

-Let $g(u(x))$ be a \emph{function} that is the operator of multiplication on the $g(u(x))$.
-Then, as can be seen from the definition of the derivation operator $A$, the commutator $[g(u(x)),A]$ is a function too.
+Let $g(u(x))$ be a multiplication operator.
+As can be seen from the definition of the derivation operator $A$, the commutator $[g(u(x)),A]$ is also a multiplication operator (i.e., a function).
+Now consider the operator construction

+Since the commutator $[g(u(x)),A]$ is a function, all repeated commutators are also functions.
+Thus, using the well-known Baker-Campbell-Hausdorff formula (see (26)-(28) in \cite{Kosovtsov3}), we conclude that the operator $B$ is also a function, and

+where the outer brackets on the right-hand side emphasize that the action of $e^{tA}$ is restricted to $g(u(x))$.
+An analogous conclusion holds for $e^{-tA}g(u(x))e^{tA}$.